GSTT-CSC/hazen/README.md

 ---
 ### Docker
 To use the docker version of hazen simply run the `hazen-app` script in a terminal.
+Docker must be installed on the host system for this method to work, see [docker installation instructions](https://docs.docker.com/engine/install).
 For ease of use it is recommended to copy the hazen-app script to location accessible on the path such as `/usr/local/bin` so you can run it from any location.

 e.g.
 ```bash